Frequently Asked Questions From Survivors

 What is inner resilience and why is it important?

 Inner resilience can mean a variety of things depending on the person, but for our work in general, inner resilience is the recognition of and the practice of tapping into one’s own ability to heal from the inside out.
 Learning to identify, create and cultivate the tools and mental strength that you have inside to self-regulate, to trust in your capacity to heal and to seek out support during difficult times, can help a survivor more easily adapt to the ebb and flow of highs and lows that they may encounter along their healing journey.
 Inner resilience grows out of our self-awareness and our connection to the deepest part of ourselves, therefore it is something we always carry with us and we don’t have to always rely on external resources for support.
-Learning to trust and honor the wisdom of our experiences, to allow for the vast range of our emotions to be safely expressed, and to find the tools or methods that help us feel connected to ourselves can be vital to sustainable healing and living.
+Outside support like the healers we work with can help to lift our resilience to the surface or to bolster it, however, resilience itself is our own resource.
+As we build our own resilience, we can increasingly honor the wisdom of our unique experiences, gain confidence in expressing the vast range of our emotions, and hone the tools or healing practices that help us feel connected to ourselves or return to ourselves when life has taken us outside of our own experience.

 What are “modalities”?

-Modalities is just another way of saying approaches, techniques, or methods of healing.
-It is the system that the practitioner uses to deliver their healing treatment.
-Examples include acupuncture, massage, yoga, psychotherapy, art therapy, biofeedback, qi gong, etc.
+Modalities is another way of saying approaches, techniques, or methods of healing.
+It is the system and philosophy that the practitioner uses to deliver their healing treatment.
+Examples of different modalities include acupuncture, massage, yoga, psychotherapy, art therapy, biofeedback, qi gong, etc.

 What is sexual violence or sexual trauma?